Your story matters.

 You’ll have room to make a mess and to build your self-compassion along the way.
 Because work in therapy isn’t about getting it perfect—it’s about gentle repetition, with support, until change begins to settle in.

-I’m dedicated to helping people recover from perfectionism, reduce anxiety and process trauma, while maintaining a firm belief in people’s capacity for resilience and growth.
+I’m dedicated to helping people restore hope in their capacity for resilience and growth.

 Credentials